BobBuildTool/bob/doc/manual/policies.rst

 Setting Policies
 ----------------

+Policies can be set in ``config.yaml``.
+They are either set implicitly by :ref:`configuration-bobMinimumVersion` or explicitly in the :ref:`configuration-config-policies` section.

 In most cases a project release should simply set a policy version corresponding to the release version of Bob for which the project is written.
 Setting the policy version requests new behavior for all policies introduced in